 Exodus 25:10, “Have them make an ark of acacia wood—two and a half cubits long, a cubit and a half wide, and a cubit and a half high.
 Overlay it with pure gold, both inside and out, and make a gold molding around it.
 Cast four gold rings for it and fasten them to its four feet, with two rings on one side and two rings on the other.
 Then make poles of acacia wood and overlay them with gold.
 Insert the poles into the rings on the sides of the ark to carry it.
 The poles are to remain in the rings of this ark; they are not to be removed.
 Then put in the ark the tablets of the covenant law, which I will give you."

 As a little girl I was so obsessed with the fashion magazines.
 I loved getting Cosmo, Vogue, Vogue teen, or the latest Hip Hop magazines.
 Taking them home and rolling through the pages for hours and seeing the different trends and styles the SUPER models had on or what the singers were wearing.
 It was exhilarating and motivating to take what I saw and use it to come up with my own funky twist on fashion.
 I would cut out and tape the pictures to my wall.
 Sitting in my room doing my homework, I would stare at them, often times daydreaming about being just like them.
 Going to bed at night looking at them, and waking up the next morning seeing those same images.
 Perhaps I thought if I looked at them long enough, I would somehow morph into a Super Model.
 Who knows!
-But, the fact is what I saw on those pages was not my reality.
+But, the facts are what I saw on those pages was not my reality.
 I was raised by a single parents for a large part of my life.
-So a single mother on a limited budget couldn’t afford to get the latest fashions, shoes, clothes, and hair styles for her kids.
-I was picked on a lot in school for not having the latest Jordan’s, Guess Jeans or Tommy Hilfiger.
-I couldn’t even imagine going to my mom and asking her for a $200 pair of shoes.
-I could hear her now saying, ‘Those shoes better walk, talk, wash dishes, wash clothes and fly“.
+So a single mother on a limited budget couldn't afford to get the latest fashions, shoes, clothes, and hair styles for her kids.
+I was picked on a lot in school for not having the latest Jordan's, Guess Jeans or Tommy Hilfiger.
+I couldn't even imagine going to my mom and asking her for a $200 pair of shoes.
+I could hear her now saying, 'Those shoes better walk, talk, wash dishes, wash clothes and fly".

 However, one day I thought I had finally made it!
-I remember my mom buying me a pair of “British Knights” from Payless.
-They were so pretty I thought; white with black lace.
-I put those shoes on that morning, feeling so good, and floated to school.
-Only to discover that my beautiful new shoes, were in fact, “BUDDIES”.
-Yep, the “My Buddies” song is classic in High School rank hip hop, and I am pretty sure it went platinum in most high schools around the country.
+I remember my mom buying me a pair of "British Knights" from Payless.
+They were so pretty with white with black lace.
+I put those shoes on one morning, feeling so good, and floated to school.
+Only to discover that my beautiful new shoes, were in fact, "BUDDIES".
+Yep, the "My Buddies" song is classic in High School rank hip hop, and I am pretty sure it went platinum in most high schools around the country.